 To achieve this, the bottom of the device is silicone with a clear coat of paint over the top to deter dust.
-Everything inside has been considered, too, from a custom-made polycarbonate basket case reinforced with glass for the mid-woofer, to the colour of the Move itself - it is Shadow Black and not just plain, adsorbant black to take UV exposure into account.
+Everything inside has been considered, too, from a custom-made polycarbonate basket case reinforced with glass for the mid-woofer, to the colour of the Move itself - it is Shadow Black and not just plain, absorbant black to take UV exposure into account.
 We had it outside in 25C with the sun shining directly on it for several hours but it didn't feel too hot as a result.
 There's a Lunar White model too, which are the same colour offerings as the Sonos Roam.

 As we say, though, this portable speaker is not small.
 It's wider and taller than the Sonos One and it weighs a hefty 3kg - so you'll need a pretty decent-sized backpack to lug it around.
 The point is that you can bring it wherever you want, whether that's your garden, the beach or a camping trip.
 At this scale we suspect it'll be nearer to the home, for a garden party, while the smaller Sonos Roam is more suited to the park or beach.

 When the Sonos Move is on its Loop Dock charging cradle it looks like any other Sonos speaker and blends into the home.
 You'd never know it was portable from the front, giving it an element of surprise about it.
 If you're thinking about buying a permanent in-home Sonos speaker but might want to occasionally take it out and about then we can see why this design makes perfect sense, though the same can definitely be said for the Roam too.